Life As a Private Detective or Investigator

 Example of Private Detective or Investigator Job Gather, analyze, compile and report information regarding individuals or organizations to clients, or detect occurrences of unlawful acts or infractions of rules in private establishment.

 List of Private Detective or Investigator Job Duties

 - Write reports or case summaries to document investigations.

 - Expose fraudulent insurance claims or stolen funds.

 - Conduct private investigations on a paid basis.

-Below is a list of the skills most Private Detectives and Investigators say are important on the job.
+These are the skills Private Detectives and Investigators say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.